DrYerzinia/janus-notes/9_25_2019/9_25_2019_Rebalancing_Measurments.md

 ## Scale Modifications

 A hanging scale was purchased to do buoyancy measurments of Janus.
 The key issue with the digital scale was one of waterproofness.
 The load cell was easily removed and the 4 wires had 3 feet of extension added to them.
-Care was taken to silicon insoluate the wires to prevent issues with water penetration when testing.
+Care was taken to silicon insulate the wires to prevent issues with water penetration when testing.
 This allowed submerging of the loadcell while keeping the electronics as a remote display.
 Tests showed out of water this was still funcional and calibrated.

 | ![Scale Open](img/Scale_Open.jpg) | ![Modified Scale Test](img/Modified_Scale_Test.jpg) |
 |:---:|:---:|

-A piece of Duct Tape was applied to a 2.5lb barbell weigth and the load cell was slid under it.
+A piece of duct tape was applied to a 2.5lb barbell weight and the load cell was slid under it.
 This was submerged and hooked to the lower bar of the submarine placed to allow the sub to float as flat as possible.
 The submarine was pushed down sligtly and the load cell was zeroed.
 Then the sub was released.
 The measurment settled at 0.18lb and was repeated multiple times.

 This setup had some issues.
 If the submarine was pushed too far down when zeroing the hook from the loadcell would come off the submarine.
 When trying to install the hook on the submarine if the weight was lifted it was easy for the loadcell to slip off of the duct tape.
 Recommend designing a 3D Printed holder for the loadcell that can be more reliably stay attached to it and the weight.